HersheyMarbeda/SDEV220-Panda-and-Data-Science/README.md

 ## Other Necessary things
-1. Make sure that you have installed `pandas` or not use `pip install pandas`
+1. Make sure that you have installed `pandas` or use `pip install pandas` on the terminal
-   - or use the Jupyter Notebook cell to install pandas use `%pip install pandas`
+   - or use the Jupyter Notebook cell to install pandas use `%pip install pandas` or `!pip install pandas`